potatoeggy/noveldown/README.md

 ## Supported stories

+To request a new story, please file a [new issue](https://github.com/potatoeggy/noveldown/issues/new).

 - The Wandering Inn - pirate aba (https://wanderinginn.com)
 - A Practical Guide to Evil - ErraticErrata (https://practicalguidetoevil.wordpress.com)